-The road has been closed since Sept.
-4, two days after the start of the Eagle Creek Fire.
 While the eminent hazardous trees and rock fall dangers have been mitigated, travelers need to remember that the Gorge is chronically prone to slides and should continue to use caution and respect all closure points and private property boundaries.

 Areas along the route are evaluated for hazards on a case-by-case basis.
 Visitors are reminded to respect private property rights and closures and be aware of the hazards that exist as winter sets in.
 Fire impacts have heightened these risks.
 No stopping or parking is allowed on the shoulders.
 Crews installed no parking signs in places along the highway and put up barricades to keep travelers from using recreation areas that remain closed.